lirantal/pie-my-vulns/README.md

 # Usage

-Using Node.js's `npx` to scan security vulnerabilities in an existing Node.js or JavaScript project direcctory (a `package.json` is required)
+## Command line

+Using Node.js's npx command to run a one-off scan inside a project's directory:

 ```bash
 npx pie-my-vulns